Dartmouth College student groups: Native Americans at Dartmouth

-Amarna

-Amarna Undergraduate Society was founded as a newly formed undergraduate society in early 1994.
-Amarna's formation was inspired by a vocal mine yours debate on the Greek system and Panarchy's recognition as an undergraduate society.
-The college gave Amarna the house at 23 East Wheelock Street, where the society remains today.
-Named after a Middle Egyptian society led by King Akhenaten and Queen Nefertiti, Amarna is known for its Monday Night Dinners with professors and its signature "Wine and Cheese" party.

-Panarchy

-Panarchy became the first college-recognized undergraduate society in September 1993.
-Panarchy is historically prefigured by Beta Psi, which was absorbed by Phi Kappa Psi (or "Phi Psi"), a national fraternity founded at Dartmouth in 1896.
-Early in the 20th century, the fraternity bought the house at 9 School Street, which was built in 1835 and where the organization continues to reside today.
-In response to what was perceived as racial prejudice on the part of Phi Kappa Psi's national leadership, Dartmouth's Phi Kappa Psi separated from the national and renamed itself as Phi Sigma Psi in 1967.
-After years of welcoming female exchange-student boarders, on the first day Dartmouth admitted women in 1972 Phi Psi became the first Dartmouth Greek house to go co-ed.
-In 1991, the organization changed its name to "Phi Psi/Panarchy".
-In 1993 the college recognized Panarchy as an undergraduate society independent from the Greek system.
-Panarchy is known for hosting its "Great Gatsby" party.
+The Native Americans at Dartmouth (NAD) organization is a student-run organization that has represented over 150 tribes.
+NAD partakes in the Inter-Community Council which is dedicated to uniting all the minority organizations on the campus of Dartmouth College.

 Senior societies

 Student literary or fraternal societies of Dartmouth College date back to 1783.
 Starting in the late nineteenth century, students began creating societies for each of the four class years.
 Only the senior societies survive from those early class societies, and new ones have been added in recent years.
-Almost all keep their membership secret until Commencement, when members of most senior societies may be identified by their carved canes.
-Approximately 25% of the senior class members are affiliated with a senior society today.
+Almost all keep their membership secret until commencement, when members of most senior societies may be identified by their carved canes.
+Most societies have gained official recognition by the College as organizations.
+However, some of the newer societies continue to operate underground.
+Approximately 31% of the senior class members are affiliated with a recognized senior society today.

 Abaris

 Abaris was founded in 1996 as a society to recognize both male and female campus leadership, with the mission of uniting diverse and dynamic individuals to create change in the Dartmouth community.
 The society takes its name from Abaris the Hyperborean, who, according to Greek mythology, served as a priest and messenger for the god Apollo.
 With the powers of prophesy and healing, endowed unto him by a golden arrow, Abaris traveled throughout his land, performing great deeds for his people.
 The society is a diverse set of campus leaders, and is known for a combination of revelry, mischief, and philanthropic endeavors.
 Membership in Abaris remains secret until graduation.
 Many notable Dartmouth alumni were involved with Abaris during their final undergraduate years.